-This report has been prepared by Segal Consulting to present a valuation of the Park Employees' Annuity and Benefit Fund of Chicago (the Fund) as of December 31, 2016.
+This report has been prepared by Segal Consulting to present a valuation of the Park Employees' Annuity and Benefit Fund of Chicago (the Fund) as of December 31, 2017.
 The valuation was performed to determine whether the assets and contributions are sufficient to provide the prescribed benefits.
 The contribution requirements presented in this report are based on:

-- > The benefit provisions of the Fund, as administered by the Board; - > The characteristics of covered active participants, inactive vested participants, and retired participants and beneficiaries as of December 31, 2016, provided by the Fund staff; - > The assets of the Fund as of December 31, 2016, provided by the Fund staff; - > Economic assumptions regarding future salary increases and investment earnings; and - > Other actuarial assumptions, regarding employee terminations, retirement, death, etc.
+- > The benefit provisions of the Fund, as outlined in 40 ILCS 5/12 and administered by the Board; - > The characteristics of covered active participants, inactive vested participants, and retired participants and beneficiaries as of December 31, 2017, provided by Fund staff; - > The assets of the Fund as of December 31, 2017, provided by Fund staff; - > Economic assumptions regarding future salary increases and investment earnings; and - > Other actuarial assumptions, regarding employee terminations, retirement, death, etc.